gbn265057/CodingClub2025-26/flappy/Calculator Guide.md

     game_over=True
 ```

 Make sure the indentation is right!
-There should be as two diamonds before `player_v`, just like before `sleep`.
+There should be two diamonds before `player_v`, just like before `sleep`.

 This will make the player fall.
 As a bonus, it'll end the game once you fall below the screen, so you won't have to hold `Home` anymore :)